Joining the Plan

 Eligible Organizations

-- must be a community action group, an autonomous community action group, or a group with a social or cultural mission;
+- Must be a community action group, an autonomous community action group, or a social or cultural group

-- must be a group whose mission aims for or includes social transformation;
+- Must be a group whose mission focuses on or includes social transformation

-- must be a group whose entire mission is not dependent on the government.
+- Must be a group whose whole mission is not dependent on the government

-- may hold an episcopal charter; in this case, the group must demonstrate to the retirement committee that it has a social or cultural mission aligned with community values and that its mission aims for or includes social transformation;
+- May hold an episcopal charter; in which case, the group must demonstrate to the retirement committee that it has a social or cultural mission aligned with community values and that its mission aims for or includes social transformation

-- may be a foundation; in this case, it must demonstrate that its sole function is not to finance a public institution and that a significant portion of its donations provides funding to one or more community and women's groups, social economy enterprises, or cultural groups.
-The retirement committee approves membership in the Plan based on these criteria.
+- Can be a foundation; in which case, it must demonstrate that its function is not solely to finance a public institution and that a significant portion of its donations provides funding to one or more community and women's groups, social economy enterprises or cultural groups.
+The retirement committee approves membership in the plan based on these criteria.

 Benefits of the Plan

-- You choose a plan administered according to values that advocate for respect for democracy and the defense of rights; our investments aim both to generate the returns required to pay promised pensions and to invest while considering community values as much as possible in terms of social, environmental, and governance aspects;
+- You choose a plan administered according to values that promote respect for democracy and the defense of rights; our investments aim both to generate the returns required to pay promised pensions and to invest while taking into consideration as much as possible community social, environmental, and governance values

-- You choose a plan that offers flexibility, as each group determines its total contribution level, which ranges between 2% and 18% of salary, and this rate can be adjusted upwards or downwards at any time.
+- You choose a plan that offers flexibility, as each group determines its total contribution level, which ranges from 2% to 18% of salary, and which can be adjusted upwards or downwards at any time

-Joining the Retirement Plan is a collective decision and requires collective reflection.
+Joining the retirement plan is a collective decision and requires collective reflection.
 A simple way to start this reflection is to invite us.
-We offer free training sessions on the Retirement Plan and its terms.
-These training sessions allow employees and board members to access the same information and ask their own questions to make an informed decision.
+We offer free training sessions on the retirement plan and its terms.
+These training sessions provide employees and board members with the same information and enable them to ask their own questions in order to make an informed decision.

 1.